mhaq3303/A3-2024/README.md

 In comparison to when I first began the assignment, there were a few changes made that could be improved upon in future iterations.
 These include:
 - **Grid system for displaying games**: While I initially wanted to have two columns displaying the games at the same time, I found it very difficult and costly to try and integrate the API within a new grid structure, as well as the completed/backlogged buttons, without it breaking something else.
 I decided it wasn't really necessary and the current interface served its purpose well.

+# Acknowledgement
+Parcel, SASS & Bootstrap were used for this assignment.
+Parcel was used to setup the internal servers.
+Bootstrap libraries were used for easier CSS elements such as the Navbar and the Search function.
+SASS was used for easier CSS compiling.

 # Where was ChatGPT used?
 ChatGPT was used quite often in this assignment.
 Areas where ChatGPT were used are noted in the markdown of script.js.
 Prompts that were used include: